Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 All the commands here must be called via `/scriptevent`, each will have an unique identifier and a namespace, which is `ecs` / `cmd`.

-# Auxillary Features

-ECS also tracks entity health and player deaths via scoreboard.

-The scoreboard entries are called `ecs:health` and `ecs:deaths` respectively.

 ## playmusic

 This command has the exact same syntax as `/music`, but the difference being it only affects the music of one player.